Gastroscopy in Singapore – How is it performed?

 - Superficial biopsies limited to the mucosa involve the use of standard biopsy forceps.
 An endoscopic mucosal resection (EMR) is a technique employed to obtain bigger and deeper biopsies of benign masses.

 - Larger lesions beyond the size of the EMR device can be excised by endoscopic submucosal dissection (ESD).

 - Multiple tools can be used for bleeding control, and they are categorised as injection, thermal, and mechanical therapy.
 In addition, topical agents may also be utilised.
 The goal of the injection therapy is to provide haemostasis through the tamponade and vasoconstricting effect due to the injected substance, such as diluted epinephrine or saline.

 - Thermal therapy involves the delivery of energy-inducing direct tissue coagulation, contraction, and desiccation.
 Mechanical therapy uses the standard through-the-scope endoscopic clips that help to provide superficial vessel closure and closure of perforation.

 - Gastric outlet obstruction can be caused by benign or malignant lesions.
 Balloon dilatation may be used for benign strictures which involve the inflation of the balloon through the catheter to a specific size.
 For unresectable or metastatic disease, a self-expanding metal stent (SEMS) will be considered with palliative intent.

 The procedure typically lasts about 10 to 15 minutes.

 The main equipment involved in this procedure is the endoscope.
-The endoscope is a long, thin, flexible tube that has a light and video camera attached at the tip.
-The images captured by the video camera are sent to the screen for the doctor to view.
+The endoscope is a long, thin, flexible tube that has a light and video camera attached at one end.
+The video camera captures images that are transmitted to the doctor's screen for viewing.
 The endoscope also has a channel for insufflation and water.
 Most importantly, it is equipped with an instrument channel where therapeutic modalities can be delivered.